-Grade 8 students are are assigned to a homeroom.
+Grade 8 students are assigned to a homeroom class.
 Each homeroom teacher is also a specialty teacher.
-Students typically spend 2 periods per day with their homeroom teacher and rotate classes throughout the day.
+Students typically spend 2 periods per day with their homeroom teacher and rotate to their other classes throughout the day.
 Language arts, mathematics, history, geography, science, French, health & physical education, music, and art are taught in rotary classes.
 This helps prepare students for the class-by-class rotation in High School.

 Homeroom classes travel to the OEC (Outdoor Education Centre in Muskoka) and attend field trips together.
 Parents receive a monthly phone call from the homeroom teacher.